pmem/pmdk/doc/poolset/poolset.5.md

 device-centric analogue of Filesystem DAX.
 It allows memory ranges to be allocated and mapped without need of an intervening file system.

+Pool set options can appear anywhere after the line with *PMEMPOOLSET* string.
+Pool set file can contain several poolset options.
+The following options are
+supported:

++ *SINGLEHDR*

++ *NOHDRS*

+Options *SINGLEHDR* and *NOHDRS* are mutually exclusive.
+If both are specified in a pool set file, the one that appears as the last one is effective.

 Pools created on Device DAX have additional options and restrictions:

 + The *size* may be set to "AUTO", in which case the size of the device will be automatically resolved at pool creation time.

-+ To concatenate more than one Device DAX device into a single pool set, the configured internal alignment of the devices must be 4KiB, unless the *NOHDRS* option is used in the pool set file.
++ To concatenate more than one Device DAX device into a single pool set, the configured internal alignment of the devices must be 4KiB, unless the *SINGLEHDR* or *NOHDRS* option is used in the pool set file.

-+ If a line containing the string *OPTION NOHDRS* appears anywhere after the *PMEMPOOLSET* string in a pool set file, Device DAX devices with different internal alignment can be concatenated.
++ If the *SINGLEHDR* or *NOHDRS* poolset option is present, Device DAX devices with different internal alignment can be concatenated.

-+ The *NOHDRS* option concerns only local poolset files, i.e. if one wants to create a poolset with the *NOHDRS* option and with remote replicas, one has to add this option to the local poolset file as well as to every single remote poolset file.
++ The *SINGLEHDR* and *NOHDRS* options concern only local poolset files, i.e. if one wants to create a poolset with one of the options and with remote replicas, one has to add this option to the local poolset file as well as to every single remote poolset file.

-+ Using the *NOHDRS* option has important implications for data integrity checking and recoverability in case of a pool set damage.
++ Using the *SINGLEHDR* and *NOHDRS* options has important implications for data integrity checking and recoverability in case of a pool set damage.
 See _UW(pmempool_sync) API for more information about pool set recovery.

 Please see **ndctl-create-namespace**(1) for more information on Device DAX, including how to configure desired alignment.